ryanatkn/nutrients-per-calorie/README.md

 an interface to the nutritional data available at the [USDA National Nutrient Database](http://ndb.nal.usda.gov/)

-[Try it here!](http://ryanatkn.github.com/nutrients-per-calorie) (tested only with Chrome, is a little wonky in Firefox)
+[Try it here!](http://ryanatkn.github.com/nutrients-per-calorie) (works best with Chrome, is a little wonky in Firefox)

 written with [Angular](http://angularjs.org/) and [d3](http://d3js.org/)